 Physical evidence means more than just proof of purchase - it encompasses the overall existence of your brand.
 Think website, branding, social media, the logo on your building, your store’s decor, the packaging of your product, the post-purchase thank you email, even the ambience of your store.
 All of these elements offer your customer the physical evidence they need to be certain that your business is viable, reliable and legitimate.

 For consumers to truly be comfortable with you, to complete a purchase, remain loyal and advocate for your brand, they need to be confident that you’re legitimate and worth their time.

 To create a well-crafted strategy that ensures you offer great customer support, be sure to deliver products and receipts efficiently and reliably, and provide a customer experience that is seamless across each and every touchpoint.

 People, in the marketing mix, refers to anyone directly or indirectly involved in the business side of the enterprise.
 That means anyone involved in selling a product or service, designing it, marketing, managing teams, representing customers, recruiting and training.

 It’s critical to the success of your brand, and the satisfaction of your customers, that everyone who represents the company (including the chatbots) is polite, professional, knowledgeable and fully trained.
-Employees need to be able to solve the problems that customers have so, as a business, you need to offer training, good working environments and anything that will safeguard the contentment of your employees.
+Employees need to be able to solve the problems that customers have, so as a business, you need to offer training, good working environments and anything that will safeguard the contentment of your employees.

-Digital strategist, Dave Chaffey, says that people buy from people - because of the human connection that we all typically crave.
-When marketers create a strategy that’s highly tailored and personalised, campaigns that are human experience-focused can be as influential as the best, most persuasive salesperson.
+Digital strategist, Dave Chaffey, says that people buy from people because of the human connection that we all typically crave.
+When marketers create a strategy that’s highly tailored and personalised, they can be as influential as the best, most persuasive salesperson.